Abdelrahman822000/Library-Management-System/README.md

 ## App Task

-In this scenario, whenever the user interacts with the app (initiated by selecting a function), they can perform various tasks such as searching for a book by different criteria, adding a new book, and managing the book collection.
+In this scenario, when users interact with the app (initiated by selecting a function), they can perform various tasks such as searching for a book by different criteria, adding a new book, and managing the book collection.

 # Instructions